maelfabien/maelfabien.github.io/_posts/2019-6-29-Explorium.md

 warnings.filterwarnings("ignore")
 ```

-The architecture of our folders should be the following :
+The architecture of our folders should be the following:

 ```
 - Notebook.ipynb